Shimmer and shine dominate rain-soaked Oscars red carpet

 "We're more than just our dresses," Witherspoon said.
 "We are so happy to be here to talk about the work that we've done.
 It's hard being a woman in Hollywood, or any industry."

-(This story has been refiled to correct the first name of Arquette dress designer to Rosetta from Rosanna in the seventh paragraph)
+(This version of the story corrects first name of Arquette dress designer to Rosetta from Rosanna in paragraph 14)

 (Additional reporting by Eric Kelsey and Lisa Richwine; Editing by Sandra Maler and Ken Wills)